danpetry/danpetry.github.io/README.md

 - sort out white bit when you scoll down
 - upload mixes to mixcloud and add that
 - contact details
+- make the blog pages look like on the wireframe
 - add ground symbol in top right and a cooler-looking dropdown menu
 - Deploying/pull to master: Commit /output and add blank index.html pointing to /output?
 Best way to do this?
 Last commit of branch?